prototypefund/reproducible-website/_docs/deterministic_build_systems.md

-But it's hardly a good idea to mandate that the system pseudo-random number generator be initialized with a given value before performing a build, so better not have randomness affect a build output.
+But it's hardly a good idea to mandate that the system pseudo-random number generator be initialized with a given value before performing a build, so better not having randomness affect a build output.

 Another concrete example on where to draw the line: there is no need to care about making the build system give constant output when run in